 VerboseLogging is a SchemaQuench setting and applies only to SQL Server's

 InfoMessage stream.
-The PostgreSQL and MySQL paths already behave the way
+The PostgreSQL, MySQL, and MariaDB paths already behave the way

 VerboseLogging: true behaves on SQL Server — SchemaSmith surfaces

-every engine-side notice (PostgreSQL) or procedure-emitted status message (MySQL) by default.
+every engine-side notice (PostgreSQL) or procedure-emitted status message (MySQL and MariaDB) by default.

 | Code | Condition | Recommended action |